-SOUND STRATEGIES FOR DIGITAL MARKETING THAT INCREASE IMPACT AND MAXIMIZE YOUR BUDGET
+SOUND STRATEGIES FOR DIGITAL FUNERAL HOME MARKETING THAT INCREASE IMPACT AND MAXIMIZE YOUR BUDGET

 The phone rings every week with an offer to place you in the top rankings and run digital ads.
 Even newspapers and other traditional print providers are trying to sell digital products.
 Rather than purchase digital marketing like "by the slice pizza", you need a strategy to move from legacy marketing approaches to effectively reaching more people online with effective digital funeral home marketing.

-Is there an argument for legacy marketing like mail, newspaper and billboards?
+Is there an argument to continue legacy marketing like postal mail, newspaper and billboards?

-Any marketing strategy has to bring together all of the touch points that people have with your company.
+Any marketing strategy has to bring together all of the touchpoints that people have with your company.
 If this includes mail, that mail should align with your digital brand.
-Since it takes multiple "touches" for someone to move from awareness to decision (as many as 8 or more), every time you mismatch the brand experience (messages that doesn't match in print, email, web or social, etc.), you are making that person start all over again in the process.
-For funeral homes, this is relationship can development over many years or decades, and brand confusion can defeat years of brand awareness.
+Since it takes multiple "touches" for someone to move from awareness to decision (as many as 8 or more), every time you mismatch the brand experience (messages that don't match in print, email, web or social, etc.), you are making that person start all over again in the process.
+For funeral homes, this is relationship can develop over many years or decades, and brand confusion can defeat years of brand awareness.

 Take advantage of brand experiences

-Every time someone writes a condolence, sends flowers or attends a funeral or memorial service in which your company is involved, you have the opportunity for a positive brand experience.
+Every time someone writes a condolence message, sends flowers, or attends a funeral service or memorial in your community where your company is involved, you have the opportunity for a positive brand experience.
 When those experiences are digital, you have a unique opportunity to make a strong, positive impression.
 All of that activity creates digital exposure for the funeral home.

 The vast majority of traffic that comes to funeral home sites is most often for condolences and those seeking funeral information.
 Some companies try to monetize this traffic by selling flowers, etc. That may be a lost future revenue opportunity if they don't have a positive experience online as each of these visitors enters your "digital foyer".